 This week’s collection of noteworthy stories, articles and posts looks into academic publishing practices (predatory and mainstream), celebrates language preservation, contemplates quitting the Ivory Tower, and reminds readers to persevere in adversity.

 After the Bohannon sting of open access journals, and the Springer retractions, here’s (yet another) story demonstrating just how low the standards of predatory publishers are.
 What distinguishes this story from similar accounts is a particularly interesting account of the process of preparing the paper and negotiating its publication.
 Here’s one of many highlights:

 I wrote back to one of these publishers explaining that my work was “bilge” and the conclusions don’t stand up.
 The journal wrote right back offering to tweak a few passages and publish anyway.
 And by the way, it asked, where’s the $500?

-More to read: I’ve written about the culture that fosters predatory publishing again, here and here.
-You can find some advice on spotting bogus journals in this post.
+More to read: I’ve written about the culture that fosters predatory publishing again, here.
 Note that academic dishonesty is not just confined to journals: here’s a story about a book mill who will also attempt to squeeze money out of naive or desperate academics.

 Everything you wanted to know about Elsevier, but were too embarrassed to ask

 While on the topic of academic publishers, Sean Williams at Gower’s Weblog has written an interesting account of the financial operations of academic publishers.
 This (long-ish) post provides a number of very surprising answers to the following questions: